 This non-refundable documentation and due diligence fee may be charged to a client at the time of acceptance of the proposal or offer.
 It is not always charged but is usually between $250 and $500.

 Any other conditions that might affect the agreement.

 The business owner(s) should expect personal guaranty from the principal shareholder(s); Corporate guarantees from any parent entity and all wholly-owned subsidiaries, if applicable.
 Nonrecourse invoice factoring,

 Additional Key Features of Invoice Financing

-- Pricing 1% to 3% depending on the risk
+- Pricing is 1% to 3% depending on the risk

 - Recourse is an option for healthier companies (profitable with strong guarantors)

 - We can work with IRS tax issues, poor credit, etc.